Dental implant abutment

 Material

-Prefabricated abutments can be made from a variety of materials, such as titanium, surgical stainless steel, gold and, more recently, zirconium.
+Prefabricated abutments can be made from a variety of materials, such as titanium, surgical stainless steel, gold, and, more recently, zirconia.

 -